-Slowly increase the amount of weight you bear (pressure) on the leg, (unless your doctor has given you other instructions).
+Slowly increase the amount of weight you put on the leg, (unless your doctor has given you other instructions).
 Slowly return to your normal activity level.
 Use crutches until you can walk comfortably.

 If your meniscus is stitched (repaired) you will be locked in a brace using crutches for up to 4-6 weeks after surgery.
 Your doctor will discuss this with you.

 Do not soak your knee in any standing water (hot tub, pool, bathtub, lake) until your incisions are completely healed and no scab remains.
-This usually takes at least 4 weeks after your surgery).
+This takes at least 4 weeks.

 Change the Band-Aids® daily.
 Use the Ace wrap or TED stocking for comfort and swelling if needed until your follow-up visit or until told otherwise.

-If you have steri-strips (thin white tapes) instead of stitches, leave them in place until they start to peel off in about 7-10 days.
+If you have steri-strips (thin white tapes) instead of stitches, leave them in place until they fall off in about 7-10 days.

-You may be given pain medicine, such as Hydrocodone with Tylenol for after surgery.
-You may also be given an anti-inflammatory such as Ibuprofen or Naproxen to reduce swelling and pain.
-Take the anti-inflammatory as instructed.
+You may be given pain medicine after surgery.
+You may also be given an anti-inflammatory to reduce swelling and pain.
+Take the medicine as instructed.
 If you have problems with the medicine call the clinic.
-Follow the instructions given to you by your pharmacist.
 Do not drink alcohol or drive while on opioid pain medicines.

 Call if you have any of the symptoms listed below.